JiaoXianjun/BTLE/README.md

 -r: Raw mode.
 After access addr is detected, print out following raw 42 bytes (without descrambling, parsing)

+New added options:

+    -o --hop

+This will turn on data channel tracking (frequency hopping) after link setup information is captured in ADV_CONNECT_REQ packet.

+    -f --freq_hz (need argument)

+This frequency (Hz) will override channel setting (In case someone want to work on freq other than BTLE.
+More general purpose).

+    -m --access_mask (need argument)

+If a bit is 1 in this mask, corresponding bit in access address will be taken into packet existing decision (In case someone want a shorter/sparser unique word to do packet detection.
+More general purpose).

 # Appendix: Packet descriptor examples of btle_tx for all formats: